 How to file a Grievance

-In order to file an informal grievance, the individual must provide a written and signed statement detailing the factors relating to the grievance.
-The informal grievance should be filed online at the following link and will be received immediately by the Student Resource Center: Informal Grievance Form
+Students may file a written grievance through the Student Resource Center.
+In order to file a grievance, the individual must provide a written and signed statement detailing the factors relating to the grievance.
+The grievance will be received by the Student Resource Center and can be filed online at the following link: Informal Grievance Form

 All matters related to grievances are confidential.
 Parties against whom grievances are made have the right to know the nature of grievances made against them.

-Records of Grievances are maintained for 5 years in the Student Resources Center
+Records of Grievances are maintained for 5 years in the Student Resource Center

 Student Advocacy Office